Home » Kythira Information » Kythira History

 The long-standing Venetian presence in Kythira naturally left visible traces, which can still be seen today in the language and architecture.
 Of particular interest are the relations with Crete, with refugees from Crete or the Peloponnese during the entire period of the Venetian occupation, during which the main body of families on the island was formed, many of which still exist today.

 Throughout the Venetian rule, piracy proved to be a characteristic scourge for the island.
 Frequent raids by pirates literally ravaged the place, while cases of cooperation of the local population with pirate groups are not at all rare, especially Christian pirates who operated in the straits of the Peloponnese and Crete, but also the representatives of the Venetians where in remote possessions, such as Kythera, they did not shy away from working with pirates to sell pirate booty.
 The island was remote from the centers of Venetian power, and cases of tolerance of piracy by the local authorities or collaboration with pirate interests were not rare, as it is said that a significant portion of pirate booty was sold on the island’s market.
-In 1752, a large raid by Algerian pirates is reported, who enslaved many inhabitants of Kythira.
-The insecurity, together with the indifference of the Venetian authorities and the oppression of the local lords, led in 1780 to a revolution and an assassination attempt against the Prophet Petros Marcello, who, however, managed to escape.

 At the end of the 18th century, with the presence of the competing outfits of the great powers in the region, pirate activity was slowly reduced, to disappear almost completely with the beginning of the 19th century and the Napoleonic wars.